(logo) Natural Genesis (logo text)

 Submit

-1. Collective Global Brain Intelligence
+2. Collective Local/ Global Brain Intelligences

 In November 2022, we introduce this new section which could not have been added sooner.
 Two prime, content-based occasions are the online presence of a dedicated Collective Intelligence journal, see J. Flack herein, and a 25th Anniversary: Looking Forward special issue of Trends in Cognitive Science (26/12, December 2022) with many general CI entries, see M. Botvinick below.